-The incredible Carol Burnett is turning 90!
-In honor of her prolific career in entertainment, NBC will host Carol Burnett: 90 Years of Laughter + Love, a retrospective special to celebrate one of America's favorite talents.
+The incredible Carol Burnett turned 90 in 2023.
+In honor of her prolific career in entertainment, NBC hosted Carol Burnett: 90 Years of Laughter + Love, a retrospective special that celebrated one of America's favorite talents.

 What is Carol Burnett's 90th birthday special on NBC?

 “It’s hard to imagine anyone in television more beloved than Carol Burnett,” said Jen Neal, executive vice president of live events and specials at NBCUniversal Television and Streaming, in a press release.
 “To throw this wonderful birthday celebration is clearly our honor, and we can’t wait to share the love that we all have for her with all her adoring fans.”

 It's only right that we looked back at Burnett's groundbreaking career and contributions to the film, TV, and theatre industries with the help of an impressive roster of special guests.

 “This special is going to be the best party ever," executive producer Mark Bracco said.
 "It will be an evening of music, comedy, and dozens of big stars paying tribute to the one, the only, Carol Burnett.
 We cannot wait for everyone at home to celebrate right along with us."

 "It was fantastic," Carol Burnett told NBC's Mark Barger about the special.
 "As I have said before, I didn't want a birthday party with a cake and balloons and confetti.
 And I didn't want it to be a roast.
 I wanted it to be kind of an old time variety show with live entertainment.
 We had a 90-piece orchestra.
 We had funny clips and wonderful guests who came on and were funny."

 Which celebrities appeared on Carol Burnett's 90th birthday special?